-Students are introduced to four major fields of social studies: civics (respecting one another, cooperating, and obeying rules); geography (understanding the connections between places and people); history (recalling personal experiences); and economics (understanding working, earning money, and buying things).
+Students are introduced to four major fields of social studies: civics (respecting one another, cooperating, and obeying appropriate rules); geography (understanding connections between places and people); history (recalling experiences); and economics (understanding working, buying, selling and trading things).

 Kindergarten: Many Roles in Living, Learning, and Working Together

-Students learn about classroom democracy, local geography, the histories of United States and community traditions, and economics in the context of work and money.
+Students learn about classroom democracy, respect for one another, local geography, roles of people, national, state, and community traditions, and economics in the context of work and money.

 Grade 1: Leadership, Cooperation, Unity, and Diversity

-Students learn about leadership on many levels, the meaning of citizenship, reading and making a range of map types.
-They explore how the concepts of unity and diversity shape life in the United States, and how people make choices about purchasing goods and services.
+Students learn about leadership on many levels, the meaning of citizenship, and map types.
+They explore how the concepts of unity and diversity, respect for differences, and respect of self shape life in the United States, and how people make choices about purchasing goods and services and saving resources.

-Grade 2: Global Geography: Places and Peoples, Culture, and Resources
+Grade 2: Global Geography: Places and Peoples, Cultures and Resources

 Students learn about global geography, looking at reasons why people settle in particular places, why they migrate, how they bring culture with them, and how they earn a living, exchange goods and services, and save for the future.